Cocodog2014/thor/POSTGRES.md

 ---

 **Note**: This system is designed to scale to millions of records and integrate with the larger 30+ app trading platform ecosystem.

+**gets to the postgres terminal** docker exec -it thor_postgres psql -U thor_user -d thor_db

+**List all tables**
+\dt

+-- See the market open sessions table structure
+\d+ "FutureTrading_marketopensession"

+**View recent market open sessions**
+SELECT id, session_number, country, total_signal, captured_at
+FROM "FutureTrading_marketopensession"
+ORDER BY captured_at DESC
+LIMIT 10;

+**See all snapshots for the most recent Japan session** SELECT symbol, last_price, change, change_percent, signal, weight FROM "FutureTrading_futuresnapshot"
+WHERE session_id = (
+    SELECT id FROM "FutureTrading_marketopensession"
+    WHERE country = 'Japan'
+    ORDER BY captured_at DESC
+    LIMIT 1
+)
+ORDER BY symbol;

+-- Exit when done
+\q